socadk/design-practice-repository/README.md

 According to Martin Fowler, a service is a component with a remote Application Programming Interface (API).
 And services and their APIs [come in different sizes](https://ozimmer.ch/patterns/2020/07/06/MicroservicePositions.html), hence an engineering approach to designing them is required.
 That's all there is to say!

-If you want more conceptual clarifications, see this [blog post](https://ozimmer.ch/patterns/2020/07/06/MicroservicePositions.html), this [presentation](https://vss.swa.univie.ac.at/2019/wp-content/uploads/2019/08/ZIO-DomainDrivenServiceDecompositionMAP2019v13p.pdf) or this [article](http://rdcu.be/mJPz) for a definition of microservices and positioning as an implementation approach to SOA.
+If you want more conceptual clarifications, see this [blog post](https://ozimmer.ch/patterns/2020/07/06/MicroservicePositions.html), this [presentation](https://vss.swa.univie.ac.at/2019/wp-content/uploads/2019/08/ZIO-DomainDrivenServiceDecompositionMAP2019v13p.pdf), or this [article](http://rdcu.be/mJPz) for a definition of microservices and positioning as an implementation approach to SOA.

-The [Microservice API Patterns (MAP) website](https://microservice-api-patterns.org/), [introduction](https://drops.dagstuhl.de/opus/volltexte/2020/11826/) and [pattern papers](https://microservice-api-patterns.org/publications#interface-evolution-patterns--balancing-compatibility-and-extensibility-across-service-life-cycles) go even deeper and introduce terms such as endpoint, operation and message representations.
+The [Microservice API Patterns (MAP) website](https://microservice-api-patterns.org/), [introduction](https://drops.dagstuhl.de/opus/volltexte/2020/11826/), and [pattern papers](https://microservice-api-patterns.org/publications#interface-evolution-patterns--balancing-compatibility-and-extensibility-across-service-life-cycles) go even deeper and introduce terms such as endpoint, operation, and message representations.

 ### Situational Method Engineering